kapistelijaJami/UILibrary/README.md

 The Element class will provide some methods that are used within this library, width and height variables, and will use an Arrangement object, which contains the information on how to position the Element.
 You will have to implement render method, and call super() in the constructor with the width and height values.

 You can also create Elements that are provided by this library, such as buttons.
-They will already implement Element class and will be used the same way.
+They will already extend Element class and will be used the same way.

 Here is an example of a Box object: